 Snow load can place a lot of weight on your kayak if you store it outside without a cover.

 The extra weight can cause a kayak to crack, bend, or dent.
-Kayaks are not made to handle a lot of weight when they’re stored on the ground and leaving too much snow on them during the winter can cause significant damage.
+Kayaks are not made to handle a lot of weight when they’re stored on the ground.
+Leaving too much snow on them during the winter can cause significant damage.

 Kayak Storage Dos And Don’ts

 To get the most out of your kayak, you need to know how to care for it both on and off the water.
-So let’s start by identifying some simple dos and don’ts related to kayak storage.
+Let’s start by identifying some simple dos and don’ts.

-The best way to reduce the potential for damage from snow load is to store kayaks up off the ground.
-And even if you don’t get a lot of snow, leaving your kayak on the ground for several months can cause the bottom side to become dented.
+To avoid your kayaks from damage, store them up off the ground.
+Even if you don’t get a lot of snow, leaving your kayak on the ground for several months can cause the bottom side to become dented.

 Storing your kayak on the ground also makes it easier for certain critters to find a home inside.
 By storing it on an elevated rack, you’ll reduce the likelihood of small animals repurposing your kayak for their winter home.

-As we mentioned above, there are all sorts of reasons why you shouldn’t just leave your kayak outside in winter.
+As discussed, there are many reasons why you shouldn’t leave your kayak outside in winter.
 Snow load can cause large dents or complete collapses.

-Freeze-thaw cycles can crack the molded plastic of your kayak and require significant repair in the spring.
-You can, of course, store a kayak outside in the winter, but leaving it unprotected is a surefire way to minimize the lifespan of your boat.
+Freeze-thaw cycles can crack the molded plastic of your kayak.
+As a result, it may require repair in the spring.
+Though you can store your kayak outside in the winter, but leaving it unprotected means reducing its lifespan.

-If you elect to store a kayak outside in winter, it must be covered somehow.
-This will keep snow and rain from getting on or in your kayaks and this moisture is the primary cause of damage from freeze-thaw cycles.
+If you store a kayak outside in winter, it must be covered.
+This will keep snow and rain from getting on or in your kayaks.
+The moisture is the primary cause of damage from freeze-thaw cycles.

-But covering your kayaks also protects them from falling leaves, pine cones, and other debris that comes with winter.
+Covering your kayak also protects it from falling leaves, pine cones, and other debris that comes with winter.
 It will keep the snow load off your boats and also make them easier to clean and prep when it’s time to paddle again in the spring.

-It can be a natural thought to store seats, PFDs, and other accessories right in the cockpit of your kayak.
-This keeps everything organized in one place, and it’s honestly not a bad solution if you’re going to store your kayak inside for the winter.
+It’s natural to store seats, PFDs, and other accessories right in the cockpit of your kayak.
+This keeps everything organized in one place.
+Honestly, it’s not a bad solution if you’re going to store your kayak inside for the winter.

-But when you store your kayak outside, seats, PFDs, and other accessories can easily become insulation materials for small animals.
-They love chewing up PFDs, for example, to use the foam as added insulation in their burrows.
+However, when you store your kayak outside, seats, PFDs, and other accessories can become insulation materials for small animals.
+They love chewing up PFDs to use the foam as added insulation in their burrows.

-Additionally, these accessories can mold or rot if they get wet during the winter, which isn’t really a problem with the molded plastic of your kayak.
+Additionally, these accessories can mold or rot if they get wet during the winter.
+It isn’t a problem with the molded plastic of your kayak.

 So it’s always best to store your kayak accessories inside where they can stay safe and dry throughout the winter.

-No matter how you ultimately decide to store your kayak, it should be thoroughly cleaned before it goes into storage for any length of time.
+No matter how you decide to store your kayak, it should be thoroughly cleaned before it goes into storage.

 This helps to reduce the long-term effects of dust, dirt, saltwater, and any other debris sitting on your kayak’s surfaces.

-Once you’re done cleaning your kayak out thoroughly, make sure it dries completely before putting it in storing.
+Once you’re done cleaning your kayak, make sure it dries completely before putting it in.
 Placing a wet kayak in storage can increase the likelihood of mold or mildew developing inside.

 Winter Kayak Storage Ideas